JunyaQ/TrainToTheBeat/README.md

 ## Description

-Train to the Beat is a music search tool that allows tracks to be filtered by tempo and then by genre to create playlists that are tailored to a user’s specific training Group project : https://github.com/JunyaQ/activity-music
+Train to the Beat is a music search tool that allows tracks to be filtered by tempo and then by genre to create playlists that are tailored to a user’s specific training<br/>
+Group project : https://github.com/JunyaQ/activity-music

 ## About the application